stanieldev/RIT-Obsidian-Spring-2024/High Performance Computing/HPC 1.md

 112 in Ternary is the center of a 3x3x3 grid.
 Up 1 Z, In 1 Row, 2nd on that next row.
 = 222 - 110 (Subtract 1 from all but last to be on "top" of the section).

+I didn't go to any other classes because I was busy.
+Thx to Dr. Yosef Zlochower for letting me observe the class while not registered.